Callymags/MS2-Arrow-Dash/README.md

 * Title bar favicon: The title bar displays the Arrow Dash logo in favicon format instead of the default favicon.

 ### Future Features
 * Save High Score to more advanced storage: High score only saved to local storage.
-If the player revisits the page at another time, or on another browser, this high score will be forgotten.
+If the player revisits the page on another browser, this high score will be forgotten.
 * Game Leader board: Another feature would be to add a leader board where users could insert their name and save their score for their friends to try and beat them.
 * Different difficulties for the game: The user could pick which difficulty they wanted before starting the game.
 I could then add different elements to make the game harder.
 E.g a timer